yole/historical-paternosters/README.md

 sometimes misidentified.

-The goal of this project is to create a database of the Pater Noster translations published in collections that came out before 1800.
+The goal of this project is to create a database of the Pater Noster translations published in collections that came out before the early 19th century.
 For each translation, this database aims to:
  * identify the language;
  * track down the original source wherever possible;
  * specify the transmission history;